-Besides Extend Volume, there is Shrink Volume in Windows 10 Disk Management, so many people want to expand C drive by shrinking D. But Extend Volume is disabled for C drive after shrinking D. This is the most common situation that people feedback unable to extend C drive in Windows 10.
+But, they still cannot expand C drive after shrinking D. This is the most common situation that people feedback unable to extend C drive in Windows 10 Disk Management.

 In fact, there are other reasons that could cause Extend Volume grayed out, for example: